OutSystems/docs-product/src/develop/ui/patterns/mobile/gallery.md

     To use the Gallery UI Pattern with items from a database, drag a [List Record](<../../../../ref/lang/auto/Class.List Records Widget.md>) into the Gallery widget and create your custom content.

-    In this example, we delete the list and add images to the Gallery widget.
+    In this example, we delete the list and add local images to the Gallery widget.

    ![](<images/gallerymob-image-10.png>)